-Your most popular EOFY questions, answered
+Your most common EOFY questions, and answers

-Posted on: 10 Oct 2024 at 03:47 pm
+Posted on: 5 Apr 2025 at 12:18 pm

 Q. How do I claim my car?

-A small-business loan is another useful option.
+A small business loan is a effective option.

-Q. How much tax will I have to pay?
+Q. What amount of tax will I have to pay?

-Q. Do I have to be GST-registered in the coming year?
+Q. Do I need to be GST registered for the next financial year?

 Q. Can I do my EOFY taxes myself?